Athena (Marvel Comics): The Olympus Group

-When they arrive in Atlantic City, Athena revealed that she has sending them to Hades to retrieve Zeus.
-They are successful and Zeus is reborn as a young boy, although without his memories, but he still has weather control.
-As Amadeus leaves them to find his sister, Athena and Hercules race to hide Zeus with The Mighty Avengers.
-Cho, meanwhile, departs to uncover the truth behind his parents' death and his sister's disappearance, uncertain whether to trust her any longer.
-Subsequently, he learns that in fact Athena has been posing as an ally of his, former FBI Agent Sexton, to aid him on his adventure, and that she intervened even earlier to save his life from the murder attempt that killed his family.
-It is revealed that Pythagoras Dupree was Athena's original choice to be her champion, but he refused the position, and, retreating inside an elaborate web of realities, began killing anyone who could possibly lead Athena to him.
-Cho, after confronting Dupree, rejoins Athena, and shares with her information about Hera's superweapon, Continuum.
+Hera and Pluto take over the Olympus Group, the modern day seat of power for the Olympians, and target Athena and Hercules.
+Amadeus leaves to uncover the truth behind his parents' death and his sister's disappearance, uncertain whether to trust her any longer.
+Subsequently, he learns that in fact Athena has been posing as an ally of his, former FBI Agent Sexton, and previously intervened to save his life from the murder attempt that killed his family.
+Amadeus gives Athena information about Hera's superweapon, Continuum.